zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 We remove the over diluted sgRNAs with read count less than one threshold ('ReadsThreshold' described in the configure file part).

  1. **prefix.removed.sgRNA.txt**: a simple list flat file with one sgRNA each line

 ============================================================
 #### biological replicate agreement (replicate_consistence/)
-It is neccessary to set up biological (technical) replicates during the experiment to test the reliability.
 Files under this dierectory is a minotoring panel for biological replicate agreement.
-In our opinion, two replicates for one experiment is fairly enough.
-The replicate information is encoded by the experiment design file (see above, How to use it?
-Step 2, File 5).
+The replicate information is encoded by the experiment design file (Step 2, File 5).
 Generally, for N experiments with 2 replicates each, the program produces N scatter plots and N flat files to describe the consistence between replicates for each experiment.
-One summarizing flat file about the Pearson correlation coefficients for all replicate pairs is given.
+One summarizing flat file for all conditions is also given.

  1. **prefix_replicates_reads_statistics.txt**: the summary file